Revolutionary Movement 13th November: Origins

 On 13 November 1960, a group of 120 young military officers joined by approximately 3000 enlisted soldiers seized the Zacapa military base and most of the Eastern Military Zone of the country and demanded the resignation of President Ydígoras.
 The rebels' discontent was fueled by the staggering corruption of the Ydígoras regime, the government's showing of favoritism in military promotions and in providing other rewards to officers who supported Ydígoras, and what they perceived as incompetence in running the country.

-The proximate trigger for the November 13 revolt, however, was Ydígoras' decision to allow the United States to train an invasion force in Guatemala to prepare for the planned Bay of Pigs Invasion of Cuba.
-Ydígoras had not consulted the Guatemalan military about this decision and did not share with the military the payoff he received in exchange from the US government.
-The military just watched as unmarked US warplanes piloted by US-based Cuban exiles flew in large numbers over their country.
-The rebel officers were concerned about the loss of sovereignty for the country as the US established a secret air strip and training camp at Retalhuleu to prepare for its invasion of Cuba.
-The rebellion was not ideological in its origins.
+The proximate trigger for the November 13 revolt, however, was Ydígoras' decision to allow the United States to bring soldiers into Guatemala to train for the Bay of Pigs Invasion of Cuba.
+Ydígoras had not consulted the Guatemalan military about this arrangement, and he did not share with the military the payoff he received in exchange from the U.S. government.
+The military just watched while unmarked U.S. warplanes piloted by U.S.-based Cuban exiles flew in large numbers over their country.
+The November 13 revolt was not ideological in its origins.
+The rebel officers were concerned about loss of national sovereignty as the U.S. established a secret air strip and training camp at Retalhuleu to prepare for the invasion of Cuba.

 Defeat and exile

-The US Central Intelligence Agency (CIA) flew B-26 bombers disguised as Guatemalan military jets to bomb the rebel bases because the coup threatened its plans for the invasion of Cuba as well as the Guatemalan regime it supported.
+The U.S. Central Intelligence Agency (CIA) flew B-26 bombers disguised as Guatemalan military jets to bomb the rebel bases because the coup threatened the Guatemalan regime that the U.S. supported, as well as the CIA's plans for the invasion of Cuba.
+The November 13 revolt was essentially defeated after only three days.
 The rebels fled to neighboring Honduras and formed the kernel of what became known as MR-13.